-The increasing awareness of trademark fundamentals goes hand in hand with the increasing competition in the technology industry.
-Even though the competition is intense, building up a trademark is essential for any business.
-With contenders battling about regular words that have been being used for quite a long time, it’s no big surprise that the new tech companies are so anxious to catch trademarks.
+The increasing awareness of trademark fundamentals goes hand in hand with the growing competition in the technology industry.
+Even though the game is intense, building up a trademark is essential for any business.
+With contenders battling about regular words that have been used for quite a long time, it’s no big surprise that the new tech companies are so anxious to catch trademarks.
 In case you’re just beginning, these trademark fundamentals for new businesses will enable you to embark the right journey towards trademarking and its importance for brand owners.

 Trademark Fundamentals are necessary to understand

 A general conception that most startups believe is that you need to register the mark before its utilization since registering of a trademark will provide safety until the product gets developed.
 Although it is quite logical, yet the supposition is reverse in reality.
 However, why should you use the mark before?
 It would help if you utilize your trademark fundamentals in business before registering so that to build up your rights.
 In case you’re the first to use your trademark, and your organization uses it actively in the market, at that moment itself, you achieve the common law trademark rights regardless of the possibility of registration.

 If you have a unique trademark, which does not violate or infringe upon any other person’s trademark rights, utilizing the mark would be the ideal step since it will give you a head start in building up your rights.
 The effective utilization of the mark will help you to protect the mark against any infringement and act as an important point before the registration process goes through.
 Therefore, the general idea behind doing so is to use the mark first and build it as your own before receiving approval for registration.